mvaibhav131/Calculator-ReactTs/README.md

 [to click here to see my project](https://vaibhav-react-ts-calculator.netlify.app/)
-## start the project creating the React App
+## start the project creating the React App.
 ### `npm run start`

 Runs the app in the development mode.\